-The stools are smaller and have the form of small hard balls, and may also appear pain, stiffening of the belly and cracks in the anus, due to the difficulty in defecating.
+The poop is smaller and has the form of small hard balls, and may also appear pain, stiffening of the belly and cracks in the anus, due to the difficulty in defecating.

-It is characterized by the occurrence of at least 3 stools more liquid than normal, and may indicate problems such as virus infection or allergy to milk or some food.
+It is characterized by the occurrence of at least 3 poops more liquid than normal, and may indicate problems such as viral infections or allergy to milk or some food.